nais/doc/docs/security/salsa/salsa.md

 ## FAQ

-### My project exists in Dependency-Track, but I can't see any attestations or vulnerabilities
+### Project exists in Dependency-Track, but I can't see the SBOM or vulnerabilities

 This issue likely arises from using the GitHub dependencies graph resolution output JSON as an input for `byosbom`.
 The format of this JSON is incompatible with Dependency-Track, please use the SBOM generated `nais/docker-build-push` action instead or